Icinga/icinga2/doc/3-monitoring-basics.md

 A common scenario is the Icinga 2 server behind a router.
 Checking internet access by pinging the Google DNS server `google-dns` is a common method, but will fail in case the `dsl-router` host is down.
-Therefore the example below defines a host dependency which acts implicit as parent relation too.
+Therefore the example below defines a host dependency which acts implicitly as parent relation too.

 Furthermore the host may be reachable but ping probes are dropped by the router's firewall.
 In case the `dsl-router``ping4` service check fails, all